uyhcire/parakeet/README.md

 ![The code to change](./auth0_login_screen_code.png)

-## Deploy the Node.js endpoint to fly.io
+## Deploy to fly.io

+First, some preliminary steps:

-- Set up fly.io by following the instructions [here](https://fly.io/docs/speedrun/)
+- Set up a fly.io account and install the CLI by following the instructions [here](https://fly.io/docs/speedrun/)
+- Come up with a password for Redis and write it down

+Now, you can deploy Redis and the Node.js endpoint.

+### Redis

+In the `redis-rate-limiter` directory, do the following:

-- Import your OpenAI API key by running `flyctl secrets import` and then entering `OPENAI_API_KEY=...`
+- Use `flyctl secrets import` to set a value for `REDIS_PASSWORD`
+- Run `flyctl deploy`

+### Node.js endpoint

+In the `codex-endpoint` directory, do the following:

 - Deploy the Node.js endpoint using `flyctl launch`
+- Use `flyctl secrets import` to set the values for `REDIS_PASSWORD` and `OPENAI_API_KEY`
 - Write down the URL of the API endpoint

 ## Set up `config.json`